Sednai/pgvector/README.md

 - Return result set size limited by shared memory queue element data buffer size (set at compile time, max items: `MAX_DATA/16`)
 - `max_parallel_workers_per_gather` has to be set to 1 ! (otherwise double counting)
 - Max vector dim set to 1024

+Note that bgw worker can be killed via `select kill_pgv_worker()` (needs to be executed directly on datanodes).
+This is currently the only way to release again the gpu memory.

+Using bgw with `<!>` operator will be dramatically faster as filter is applied on gpu during distance calculation, and only hits will be transfered back to cpu.

 # pgvector